Due Date Calculator

 A due date calculator helps you estimate when your baby will be born.
 By calculating your due date, you’ll have an idea of your baby’s birthday.
 But keep in mind that your due date is only an estimate.
 Very few babies are actually born on the day they were due.

 Knowing your due date is important for several reasons.
 It helps you plan and prepare for your baby’s arrival.
-It also gives your provider essential information they need to monitor your health and your baby’s health.
+It also gives your provider essential information they need to monitor your health and the developing fetus.

 You can calculate your due date at home using a couple of different methods.
 But these methods aren’t always accurate.
-When you visit your provider, they may give you a different due date based on the size of your baby on ultrasound and the date of your last period.
+When you visit your provider, they may give you a different due date based on the size of the fetus on ultrasound and the date of your last period.

 What is a due date?

-It takes about 38 weeks (266 days) for human babies to develop fully in the womb.
+It takes about 38 weeks (266 days) for a fetus to develop fully in the uterus.
 Your due date is the day you’re expected to give birth based on this 38-week gestation process.

 But keep in mind that healthcare providers consider a pregnancy to be full-term anywhere between 37 and 42 weeks.
 Babies can be born at any time, and many factors play a role in determining when you go into labor and when your baby will actually enter the world.